Student Finance CalculatorSFC

 20–45% (England/Wales)

-Depends on marginal band, Scotland uses different bands/rates
+Varies by tax band, Scotland uses different rates

 NI Saved